 The PARKAS project focuses on the design, semantics and compilation of high-level languages which allow to go, all the way down, from a parallel deterministic specification to a target embedded code that may execute on parallel (multi-core) architectures.
 The team bases its research on the theory and practice of synchronous languages, typed functional languages and modern compilation techniques (polyhedral compilation) to obtain provably safe and efficient code.
-The team develops languages and compilers (e.g., Zelus, ReactiveML, contributions to GCC and LLVM) used as vehicules for validating, communicating and transfering research results.
+The team develops languages and compilers (e.g., Zelus, ReactiveML, contributions to GCC and LLVM) used as vehicles for validating, communicating and transferring research results.
 The language Lucid Synchrone, for example, has been the basis of SCADE 6 developed by Esterel-Technologies and used for implementing critical embedded software.

 Design, semantics and implementation of synchronous languages.